christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 This plot shows the effect of patching attention head outputs at each layer and head.
-The color shows how much patching that specific head shifts the model's prediction from `box` to `basket`.
+Again, the color shows how much patching that specific head shifts the model's prediction from `box` to `basket`.

+The strongest signals are in those first few layers, suggesting they are crucial for the model's final decision-making process.
+Which contrasts to previous analysis of layer 22 where it seemed to be the most important,  but from this perspective it looks much more subtle, indicating it might be doing more fine-tuning rather than making dramatic changes to the prediction.
+It's particularly striking because this pattern appears consistently across all three views (residual stream, attention output, and MLP output).
+This suggests that early layers are doing a lot of the computation and the importance of initial context.

 The biggest takeaway?
-The last few layers, especially layers 21 through 25, matter the most.
-Specifically, layer 25 drives a huge shift towards the correct prediction (`basket`).
-This fits the pattern we’d expect—later layers are where the model locks in its final decision.
-Small tweaks to attention outputs here can dramatically change the model’s output, whereas earlier layers are more about building up representations.
+The early layers are doing much of the heavy lifting in terms of building and modifying the representation.
+This fits the pattern we’d expect—later layers are where the model locks in its final decision; small tweaks to attention outputs here can dramatically change the model’s output, whereas earlier layers are more about building up representations.

 What’s really interesting is that the important heads in layer 25 weren’t necessarily important in earlier layers.
 This suggests that the role of each head evolves over time—it’s not just a linear transformation from layer to layer.
 Instead, heads are integrating new information from other heads and the residual stream in complex ways.

-At most layers, only a handful of heads have a significant effect when patched.
-Most heads stay neutral (near white), meaning patching them doesn’t really change the output.
-So, the computation relies on a sparse set of heads, not an even distribution of information across all heads.

-It’s interesting to compare this to the attention breakdown by query, key, value.
-For example, head 5 at layer 20 mattered in both the query and output, but head 6 at layer 25 is only critical in the output—not the query, key, or value.
-This suggests the queries it’s attending to in layer 25 don’t need to be super precise, but the values it outputs are crucial for driving the final decision.

 Just a few heads at a few layers carry most of the critical information needed for the model’s final prediction.
 But these heads take on different roles at different layers, and their importance can shift dramatically.
 The model is clearly doing a complex, multi-step computation—transforming representations layer by layer to reach the right conclusion.

-The residual stream shows strong activity in the early layers, indicating the importance of initial context.

 <br/>